COVID 19 - Funding Information and Support

 - A £1.05 million Targeted Fund.
 The purpose of this fund is to offer strategic youth music and wider youth arts organisations targeted funding to support infrastructure and project delivery.
 20 targeted national and regional arts organisations, who have an established track record and existing relationships with freelancers working with the fund’s priority groups, will be invited to apply.

 - An open Access Fund of at least £1.2m, designed to support an increased range of music-making projects, as well as introducing projects which deliver across wider art-form areas.
-This fund is now open to applications.
-Deadline for Applications is Thursday 12 November 2020.
+This fund closed on Thursday 12 November 2020.

 - A £700,000 Small Grants Scheme which will be open to organisations and local authorities and will provide funding directly to freelance artists to undertake artist led youth arts activities within communities.
-Full details will be announced on Thursday 24 September.
+This fund closed on 2 November 2020,

 - A £50k boost to the Nurturing Talent Fund to provide opportunities to young, emerging artists who are entering a challenging funding environment.